 EN

-Eliot Shahmiri positions himself as a landscape painter whose practice draws upon the aesthetic traditions of European Romanticism, Surrealism, fantasy and science fiction.
+Eliot Shahmiri positions himself as a landscape painter whose practice draws upon the aesthetic traditions of European Romanticism, Surrealism, fantasy, and science fiction.
 His work engages with photographic sources, press imagery, and the historical legacy of landscape painting as points of departure.
-Through processes of quotation, repetition, and distortion, he constructs dreamlike compositions and series, that challenge conventional perceptions of space and temporality.
-Situated at the intersection of past and future, his work adopts a mystical dimension that responds to contemporary events, interrogating uncertain trajectories while invoking religion, the divine, and spiritual forces of nature, in relation to human intervention.
+Through processes of quotation, repetition, and distortion, he constructs dreamlike compositions and series that challenge conventional perceptions of space and temporality.
+Situated at the intersection of past and future, his work adopts a mystical dimension that responds to contemporary events, interrogating uncertain trajectories while invoking religion, the divine, and spiritual forces of nature in relation to human intervention.

 FR